prominenceai/deepstream-services-library/docs/overview.md

     xwindow_delete_event_handler, None)
 ```

-Transition the Pipeline to a state of Playing and start/join the main loop
+Transition the Pipeline to a state of `PLAYING` and start/join the main loop

 ```python
 retval = dsl_pipeline_play('my-pipeline')